-Future work will be devoted to the integration of a new passive end-to-end QoS monitoring concept featuring performance management from the user point of view.
-This concept relies upon comparisons of bit rate statistics on sender and receiver side [24], on which bottleneck indicators are built.
-Measuring those statistics on transport layer grants a general applicability for any kind of IP-based communication.
-In the DNA framework, bottleneck indicators can be determined through distributed tests.
+Future work will be devoted to the integration of a new passive end-toend QoS monitoring concept featuring performance management from the user point of view.
 The results of such test will be available to standard-network management systems via well-established interfaces, like SNMP traps or MIB variables.
 Thus, it can be seen as a QoS-enabling complement of existing network performance management solutions.
-The integration of distributed passive bottleneck indicators into the DNA concept will be a matter of future work.